 If you did a class search, your search results will list all of the topics.
 Click the select button next to your preferred topic.
 Proceed with the next steps until you have the option to select finish enrolling.

 A green checkmark will appear in the Status column if you’ve successfully enrolled in your preferred topic.

 If a red X appears and an error message, it means the course wasn’t added successfully, and you’ll need to try adding a different topic.

-3. To confirm you are in ARTS 130 or 140, look back at your list of classes to confirm that you’ve added the course.
+3. To confirm you are enrolled in ARTS 130 or ARTS 140, look back at your list of classes.

-In this past example, the student is in ARTS 130, class number 4179.
-From their list of topics they know that the topic title of Class number 4179 is “Community for Mental Health”.
+In this example, the student is enrolled in ARTS 130, class number 4179.
+From their list of topics they know that the topic title of class number 4179 is “Community for Mental Health”.

 Students co-registered at St. Jerome’s University:

 You should select an ONLNJ designated section (ARTS 130 ONLNJ - SEM 046, 047, or ARTS 140 ONLNJ - SEM 042, 043).
 For assistance, please connect with a St. Jerome’s Peer Academic Leader (PAL).
 The PALS hold daily office hours in Sweeney Hall (SH) Room 1012 and can be contacted via email at email@example.com or by phone at (519) 884-8111 Ext.
 28208.